Spoilers For Friday’s ‘General Hospital’: Ryan’s Mysterious Whereabouts Generate Questions And Speculation

 — General Hospital (@GeneralHospital) April 6, 2019

-It looks like Kevin will be back in court, his lawyer Nora by his side.
+It looks like Kevin will be back in court, with his lawyer, Nora, by his side.
 General Hospital spoilers suggest that Margaux will be a bit worked up and asking someone to explain something in connection to this court appearance.
 Nora seems fully prepared to argue semantics on Kevin’s behalf and Margaux may be facing a bigger challenge with this case than she anticipated.

-Laura has felt conflicted about what to do regarding her marriage and Soap Central details that she won’t be feeling ready to walk away.
-She is said to soften in some way during Friday’s show and it sounds like Laura and Kevin may manage to repair this relationship given some time.
+Laura has felt conflicted about what to do regarding her marriage, and Soap Central details that she won’t be feeling ready to walk away.
+She is said to soften in some way during Friday’s show, and it sounds like Laura and Kevin may manage to repair this relationship, given some time.

 A common cause unites Laura, Felicia, and Ava in an unlikely alliance.
 Will they be able to lure Ryan out of hiding and back to Port Charles?